-Life during the coronavirus pandemic can be difficult.
+Life during the COVID-19 pandemic can be difficult.
 So, to support football fans during these difficult times, the Premier League has developed resources to promote positive mental wellbeing.

 The Premier League’s #StayWell hub provides fans with a library of expert advice on how to look after their mental health.

-It shares tips and guidance from experts, the clubs and players as well as from the NHS and national organisations working in these areas to help supporters stay strong and positive.
+It shares tips and guidance from experts, the clubs and players as well as from the National Health Service and national organisations working in these areas to help supporters stay strong and positive.

 And the hub will continue to develop, offering fans expert guidance in other areas to help maintain their health in these challenging times.